-The Marion K. Piper Academic Center, with state-of-the-art, technologically equipped classrooms and offices, opened for classes in May 2000.
+The Marion K. Piper Academic Center, with state-of-the-art. technologically equipped classrooms and offices, opened for classes in May 2000.
 Other additions to the campus include a fitness center and the Leemon football/track and field complex.
 These facilities, along with the Melvin Price Convocation Center, support an enthusiastic and growing athletic program.
 The Russel E. and Fern M. Hettenhausen Center for the Arts opened in Fall 2006 and provides a premiere venue for the performing arts.
+To support a growing number of Lebanon residential students, the University opened two new residence halls in Fall 2011 and completed a major renovation of Ames Dining Hall.